-nice."
-The Jenisons estimate that they serve 100 to 150 persons in their shop each day.
-The favorité order is a charbroiled cheeseburger, freach fries and a mail, said Marie.
+The Jenisons estimate that they enve 100 to 150 persons in their shop each day.
+The favorite order is a charbroiled cheeseburger, french ies and a malt, said Marie.
+Children who frequent the shop also

-For the past 20 years, residents have been making a mack shop called lines and good food.
-"We've had kids coming bere since for they could see over the before they could see over the counter," aid Marie Jenizon, 52, who with her huuband, Dariy, 63, has operated the shop at 1810 Beaver The Jenisons any the shop has a line and years and orward if for the past 10 years.
-The Jenisons any the shop become an enjoyable and Incrative PICTURE: Page 5N-W.
+For the past 20 years, residently have been making a mark shops called mean soft good food.
+"We've had kids coming bere since times and good food.
+"We've had kids coming bere since for they could see over the source," aid Marie Jenizon, 52, who operated the shop at 1810 Beaver Are. for 29 years and ormed it for the past 10 years.
+The Jenisons may the shop has become an enjoyable and locrative runture even though neither of them PRCTURE Pape 5N-W.

-Archier is the times a "bunch of fellas" enne in with a half-gallon the sad anked Daryl to fill it with a chocolate shake.
-"I just kep filling it mid (Tilling it, They said it was for their hons," he said.
-Ginger Van Blaricco, who works next door to ike shop at Cresced (Communications, is a regular cantomer at Beaver Bend.
-"I come in and we talk show what's going on in the area,"she said as she wailed for mer order.
-"I enjoy their company, so I come "I enjoy their company, so I come here.
-Besides, the food's good," she added.
+bottor in terms a banana shake, said Marike.
+Another: Is the times a "bunch of fellas" enoy in with a hall-gallon the sad, saided Daryl to fill is with a chocolaie shake.
+"I just kepi filling it and (Tilling it, They said it was for their boos," he said.
+Ginger Van Blartcon, who works next door to the shop at Crescent (Communications, its a regolar contomer al Beaver Bend.
+"I come and we tak hoot what's going on in the area,"she said as she wailed for "I enjoy their company, so I come here.
+Beside, the food's good." she added. and to keyve good any Caston to be heavers."
+Over the years the Jenisons' shop has served to create, malits, burgers, fries and other goodins to a number of local celebrites, including former Gov. Robert Ray.
+"Ha used to drive over here all the time with his lids for loc cream," aid Daryl.
+Others include: the crew from WHO-TV's "PM Magazhet" and hobby to raffle ticket By ANNE CAROTHERS KAY

-W.D.M. nun credits new hobby to raffle ticket
+W.D.M. nun credits new